 Lettuce is a popular salad green for people.
 This leafy veggie comes in many varieties and provides a great source of hydration and nutrients.

 But is lettuce safe and healthy to feed to guinea pigs too?
-Let’s find out!

-Guinea pigs can eat all varieties of lettuce except iceberg.
+As a general rule, guinea pigs can eat all varieties of lettuce except iceberg.
 The high water content in lettuce can cause diarrhea in some guinea pigs, so feed in reasonable amounts.

 You can feed lettuce to your guinea pig regularly, but it’s imperative to mix it up with other types of veggies so your guinea pig gets the nutrients they need.

 In the article below, I’ll cover everything you need to know before feeding this leafy green to your piggies.

 *Important Note: The quantity of lettuce shown in the photos is for visual purposes only and is not indicative of the correct amount to feed your guinea pig in one serving.